top of page

 Mission

-Our mission is to empower undocumented individuals and their allies across the Northwest Connecticut–Eastern New York border region by providing clear, compassionate, and locally grounded information about their rights, available resources, and pathways to security and belonging.
+Our mission is to empower local immigrants and their allies across the Northwest Connecticut–Eastern New York border region by providing clear, compassionate, and locally grounded information about their rights, available resources, workshops and community events, and pathways to security and belonging.

 Rooted in the belief that every person deserves dignity, safety, and opportunity, we strive to uplift stories, educate bystanders, and foster solidarity across rural towns and shared borders.